proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/05-103 Using JPA to Create and Access a Database.md

 2. Now is a good time to check that everything is working.
 Run the project and check that both database tables have been created and that there are no errors in the console.
 The following screenshot shows the console messages when the tables are created:

 ![ 103-13 The car and owner tables ](/medium/2204_springboot_react_3e/103-13_the_car_and_owner_tables.jpg)
+103-13 The car and owner tables

 Now, our domain package contains two entity classes and repositories:

 ![ 103-14 Project Explorer ](/medium/2204_springboot_react_3e/103-14_project_explorer.jpg)
+103-14 Project Explorer

 3. The one-to-many relationship can be added by using the `@ManyToOne` and `@OneToMany` annotations.
 In the car entity class, which contains a foreign key, you must define the relationship with the `@ManyToOne` annotation.
 You should also add the getter and setter for the owner field.
 It is recommended that you use `FetchType.LAZY` for all associations.
 For the toMany relationships, that is the default value, but for the toOne relationships, you should define it. `FetchType` defines the strategy for fetching data from the database.
 The value can be either `EAGER` or `LAZY`.
 In our case, the lazy strategy means that when the owner is fetched from the database, all the cars associated with the owner will be fetched when needed.
 Eager means that the cars will be fetched immediately by the owner.
 The following source code shows how to define a one-to-many relationship in the `Car` class: